by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Sponge cake (or yellow cake) is a soft, spongy, and delicious cake with a brownish outer surface and a whitish inner surface.
-This is made with lots of egg, sugar, and flour and I’ll be telling you how to make sponge cake recipe.
+This is made with lots of eggs, sugar, and flour, and I’ll be walking you through the sponge cake recipe.

 Procedures for Preparation of Sponge Cake

-STEP 1: Crack your eggs and separate the yolks from the white in different bowls.
+STEP 1: Crack your eggs and separate the yolks from the whites in different bowls.

 STEP 2: Meanwhile, preheat the oven to 350F.